zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-faq-edit-scope.md

 * the EditScope includes an array of 'entity' objects
 * some EditScope object includes a property that is 'entity'-typed

-An object is treated by EditScope as an 'entity' when type metadata associated with the object is marked as an 'entity' type (see [here](#entity-type) and the EditScope video/PPT [here](portalfx-forms-working-with-edit-scopes.md) for more details).
+An object is treated by EditScope as an 'entity' when type metadata associated with the object is marked as an 'entity' type (see [here](#entity-type) and the EditScope video located at [here](portalfx-legacy-editscopes.md) for more details).

 Every 'entity' object is tracked by the EditScope as being created/updated/deleted.
 Extension developers define 'entities' at a granularity that suit their scenario, making it easy to determine what in their larger EditScope/Form data model has been user-edited.